Agnes Scott College Statement on Gender Expression and Gender Identity

 - We will continue to support efforts to cultivate understanding and acceptance of gender diversity so that all persons regardless of their gender identity and gender expression are fully recognized as citizens and feel safe leading authentic lives.

 - We encourage all members of our community to educate themselves about how they can support individuals whose gender identity or gender expression may challenge gender norms.
 The Gué Pardue Hudson Center for Student Engagement serves as a resource in providing education and support and in addressing questions or concerns for all students, faculty and staff.
-The Center sponsors workshops, dialogues and trainings, which include Safe Zone, a program specifically designed to promote knowledge and sensitivity towards members of the LGBTQIQ community.
+The Center sponsors workshops, dialogues and trainings, which include Safe Zone and Trans 101 training, a program specifically designed to promote knowledge and sensitivity towards members of the LGBTQIQ community.
 These programs strengthen our ongoing efforts to be a welcoming and inclusive community.

 1 Agnes Scott Ideal, Frank H. Gaines, 1889